neon-bindings/rfcs/text/0000-thread-safe-handles.md

 A `Root<_>` can only be dropped on the JavaScript thread that created it because they include a non-atomic reference count.
 There are two ways to safely drop a `Root`: `Root::into_inner` and `Root::drop`.

-The `Drop` implementation of `Root` will `panic` to alert users of the leak and guide them towards correct usage.
+The `Drop` implementation of `Root` will `panic` on Node-API Version < 6  to alert users of the leak and guide them towards correct usage.
+On version 6+, a global drop queue (stored with instance data) will safely drop the `Root`.

 ```rust
 impl Drop for Root {